Mushy-pea/Game-Dangerous/README.md

 # Game :: Dangerous (a tribute to ZZT)

-## A project update as of 23/03/2021
+## A project update as of 13/06/2021

-Work continues to get the game engine and tools to a point where I believe it's ready to build a proper game package with.
-The remaining tasks are as follows.

-1. Fixing the bugs I know about and carrying out correctness testing on the game logic.
-The latter point will involve ensuring the specification for the engine's GPLC scripting language is correct with reference to the compiler and the engine.
-I also intend to carry out unit testing for each of the GPLC instructions.
-Please note that the current implementation of the GPLC compiler is written in C# and held in the repository Mushy-pea/Game-Dangerous-editor.
-The file Mushy-pea/Game-Dangerous/app/assm_gplc.hs is the initial prototype I wrote in Haskell and is now considered legacy.
-I fancied a bit of language variety, you know?
+Release 4 of the project is being made today.
+Since release 3 a raft of bug fixes have been made and the packaged demo map is now completable and contains all its intended features.
+No further changes are planned to the map or scripting language specifications so future versions of the engine should remain backwardly compatible with this map.
+There is further work planned on the engine (as detailed below) and the quality of the packaged map is admittedly only at proof of concept level.
+However, for developers interested in the project on a technical level it provides a demonstration of most of the engine's core features.
+It may also be useful as a baseline for getting play tester feedback on the core game mechanics.
+Below are the remaining tasks I intend to complete before turning my attention to developing a production package of game content.

-2. Adding a small number of quality of life features that would likely be expected for even a free game released on a gaming focussed platform such as itch.io.
+1. Adding a small number of quality of life features that would likely be expected for even a free game released on a gaming focussed platform such as itch.io.
 For one thing I intend to make a loader for the application, mainly so that users can change settings without having to edit the config.txt file.

-3. I may decide to add parallelism to parts of the rendering engine.
+2. I may decide to add parallelism to parts of the rendering engine.
 The motivation would be to allow the ray casting algorithm to cast rays at a higher density (while not overloading per thread speed capacity on some systems) and thereby address one of the visual artefact issues seen in game.